skwasim0506/skwasim0506/README.md

 ### Hi there, I'm Wasim 👋

-I'm a Machine Learning Engineer.
+I'm a Full Stack Developer.

-I am skilled in scikit-learn, numpy, pandas, matplotlib, seaborn and tensorflow.
+I am skilled in HTML, CSS, Javascript, React, Sanity and Stripe.

-I am learning about Deep Learning.
+I am learning more about Backend technologies.

 Feel free to reach out to me at skwasimakram0506@gmail.com